-These Pimento Cheese Arancini make a great party appetizer.
+This Pimento Cheese Arancini recipe makes a great party appetizer.
 Creamy risotto & pimento cheese balls are fried until golden & delicious!

 About a month ago, I was invited to attend a media happy hour at Park Kitchen here in Portland.
 Even though it’s relatively close to my work, and even on my way home, I’d never thought about stopping in.
 Actually, Park Kitchen wasn’t even on my radar – But now I can’t wait to go back.

 Their concept doesn’t go after a certain role – You’ll find dishes of all kinds here.
 Southern influenced, vegan dishes, and of course, there are plenty of Northwest-inspired ingredients.
 I love that their happy hour menu doesn’t leave you feeling stuffed and greasy afterwards.
 Instead, the dishes here take on a lighter-style – There’s a barley salad with smoked beets and goat cheese, the fries are made from chickpeas rather than potatoes and served with a roasted squash ketchup, and the charred brussels with ginger are not to be missed.

 But, one of the favorite dishes I tried from their menu were the Pimento Cheese Arancini.
 Pretty much they took two of my favorite appetizers and rolled them into one – Pimento Cheese, that creamy, tangy, cheesy spread of the South combines with Arancini, those crispy coated, risotto balls of Italy.
 Two dishes that couldn’t be further apart combine so wonderfully in these Pimento Cheese Arancini.
 Really?
 Who wouldn’t love a ball of rice, stuffed with cheese and then fried to golden perfection?